 Kin Kin, AU

 (projects i'm following)

-Posted by Zaia Kendall about 7 years ago
+Posted by Zaia Kendall over 11 years ago

 The reason we decided to get cows initially, was to use their beautiful manure.
 However, Tom found that he was not using the manure, because it was too hard to get it from the paddocks.
 So he started bringing the cows into the cow yard (an enclosed space) every night, so he could harvest the manure.